masonw19/ARC4-Decryption-Circuit/README.md

 <p align="center"><img src="figures/rdy-en-singleclock.svg" title="ready-enable microprotocol" width="65%" height="65%"></p>

-Unlike our old start/done scheme, this microprotocol allows the callee to accept multiple requests and buffer them.
-You do not need to implement that in this lab, although it might be helpful if you decide to expand on this lab.
-You **do**, however, need to make sure you deassert `rdy` unless you can immediately accept another request.
+This microprotocol allows the callee to accept multiple requests and buffer them.

 Finally, some requests come with arguments.
 For example, Task 3 requires you to write a decrypt module which follows the ready/enable microprotocol and takes the secret key as an argument.
 In this case, the argument port must be valid **at the same time** as the corresponding `en` signal, as in this diagram:

 <p align="center"><img src="figures/rdy-en-arg.svg" title="ready-enable microprotocol with an argument" width="65%" height="65%"></p>

-Note: Be careful about combinational loops.
-For example, since `en` can derive from `rdy` through combinational logic, `rdy` cannot also derive from `en` combinationally; otherwise, the two signals will form a wire loop.

 ### Task 1: ARC4 state initialization